garfix/nligems/doc/internals.md

 Feature unification is based on the idea that each semantic constituent has some features (like "number", "passive", "agr").
 When the constituents are connected, the features must match and their values are inherited up the tree.
 This is the approach CLE has taken, and they were able to address many grammatical phenomena with it.

+#### Selectional restrictions

+An ontology can be used to type the arguments of the relations.
+This helps to prune possible interpretations.

 ### Semantic post-processing

 #### Quantifier Scoping